Simsso/Haskell-Studies/README.md

 # 26 Monad Transformers

 A **monad transformer** is a type constructor that takes a monad as an argument.
 This monad is wrapped around another contained data type.
 The transformers themselfes are not generically monads, but implement the `Monad` typeclass logic.
-The inner type corresponds _commonly_ to the transformer, i.e. `MaybeT` is `m (Maybe a)`.
+The inner type corresponds _commonly_ to the transformer, i.e. the maybe-transformer `MaybeT` is `m (Maybe a)`.

+The **[transformers](https://hackage.haskell.org/package/transformers) library** contains many implementations of transformers and should be preferred over own implementations, if possible.

 `Identity` can be used as a `Monad` which converts transformers into their original types.
 For instance `type Maybe a = MaybeT Identity a`.

-The **[transformers](https://hackage.haskell.org/package/transformers) library** contains many implementations of transformers and should be preferred over own implementations if possible.

-The **base monad** is the outer-most monad, here it would be `m`: `StateT { runStateT :: s -> m (a, s) }`
+The **base monad** is the outer-most monad.
+Here it would be `m`: `StateT { runStateT :: s -> m (a, s) }`

 **Maybe Transformer `MaybeT`**
 ```haskell